evancauteren/bg2-autumns-twilight-mod/README.md

 - Pablo Ramos: *Writer and Programmer*
 - Eduardo Van Cauteren: *Contributor*

 **Music:**
-Dusk Aldant - True Neutral: Secunda by Jeremy Soule (performed by Eileen) Dusk Aldant - Neutral Good: Harbinger of Spring by Adrian von Ziegler Dusk Aldant - Neutral Evil: Alone With My Thoughts by Esther Abrami Mathyus Davis's seek help: Moonfolk by Adrian von Ziegler Danctian Shadow Final Quest: Gnossienne No. 1 by Erik Satie (perfomed by Alena Cherny) The end of the conversations: Dreamseer by Adrian von Ziegler Mielikki's will: Ehsellyei by Gary Stadler with Stephannie Pandemonium's gift: Pan's Lullaby by Javier Navarrete (perfomed by Erutan) Rask'tar Marsh: Dungeon Town H5 composed by Paul Anthony Romero, with additional components by Rob King (lead sound designer) Rask'tar Marsh Battle: Dungeon Battle Theme H5 composed by Paul Anthony Romero, with additional components by Rob King (lead sound designer)
+- Dusk Aldant - True Neutral: Secunda by Jeremy Soule (performed by Eileen)
+- Dusk Aldant - Neutral Good: Harbinger of Spring by Adrian von Ziegler
+- Dusk Aldant - Neutral Evil: Alone With My Thoughts by Esther Abrami
+- Mathyus Davis's seek help: Moonfolk by Adrian von Ziegler
+- Danctian Shadow Final Quest: Gnossienne No. 1 by Erik Satie (perfomed by Alena Cherny)
+- The end of the conversations: Dreamseer by Adrian von Ziegler
+- Mielikki's will: Ehsellyei by Gary Stadler with Stephannie
+- Pandemonium's gift: Pan's Lullaby by Javier Navarrete (perfomed by Erutan)
+- Rask'tar Marsh: Dungeon Town H5 composed by Paul Anthony Romero, with additional components by Rob King (lead sound designer)
+- Rask'tar Marsh Battle: Dungeon Battle Theme H5 composed by Paul Anthony Romero, with additional components by Rob King (lead sound designer)
-Icelock Battle: Tower Battle Theme H5 composed by Paul Anthony Romero, with additional components by Rob King (lead sound designer)
+- Icelock Battle: Tower Battle Theme H5 composed by Paul Anthony Romero, with additional components by Rob King (lead sound designer)
-Gorm Battle: Haven Battle Theme H5 composed by Paul Anthony Romero, with additional components by Rob King (lead sound designer)
+- Gorm Battle: Haven Battle Theme H5 composed by Paul Anthony Romero, with additional components by Rob King (lead sound designer)
-Skel'Tharant Fight: Shield of Justice by Eternal Eclipse Dreach-naga Battle 1: Hyde by Jo Blankenburg Dreach-naga Battle 2: Argonaut by Jo Blankenburg Dreach-naga Battle 3: Czar by Jo Blankenburg
+- Skel'Tharant Fight: Shield of Justice by Eternal Eclipse
+- Dreach-naga Battle 1: Hyde by Jo Blankenburg
+- Dreach-naga Battle 2: Argonaut by Jo Blankenburg
+- Dreach-naga Battle 3: Czar by Jo Blankenburg
-Rachnidra Battle 1: Three Minutes by Kenji Kawai Rachnidra Battle 2: Showdown by Kenji Kawai
+- Rachnidra Battle 1: Three Minutes by Kenji Kawai
+- Rachnidra Battle 2: Showdown by Kenji Kawai
-Rachnidra Battle 3: Challenges by Kenji Kawai Enclave's Battle 1: Oathkeeper by Eternal Eclipse Enclave's Battle 2: Enigmatic by James Dooley Rachnidra Battle 1: Japanese Retake the Ridge by Rupert Gregson-Williams Tisiphone's Battle: Skirt by Kim TaeSung
+- Rachnidra Battle 3: Challenges by Kenji Kawai
+- Enclave's Battle 1: Oathkeeper by Eternal Eclipse
+- Enclave's Battle 2: Enigmatic by James Dooley
+- Rachnidra Battle 1: Japanese Retake the Ridge by Rupert Gregson-Williams
+- Tisiphone's Battle: Skirt by Kim TaeSung
-Morgrath's Final Battle: Blades of Justice by Jason Hayes, Mike Patti & Glenn Stafford Vidomina's Enclave: Elephant Man Main Theme, by John Morris Mathyus Hideout: The Star of the County Down by Cathal MacGarvey / The Gael by Dougie MacLean - Both perfomed by Roberto Colombo
+- Morgrath's Final Battle: Blades of Justice by Jason Hayes, Mike Patti & Glenn Stafford
+- Vidomina's Enclave: Elephant Man Main Theme, by John Morris
+- Mathyus Hideout: The Star of the County Down by Cathal MacGarvey / The Gael by Dougie MacLean - Both perfomed by Roberto Colombo
-Fall Theme: Autumn is coming by Paul Anthony Romero Fall Spell Theme: Moonlit Wings by Derek Fietcher Kitochi's conversations: Rampart Theme by Paul Anthony Romero, with additional components by Rob King (perfomed by Adam Szwajcowski)
+- Fall Theme: Autumn is coming by Paul Anthony Romero
+- Fall Spell Theme: Moonlit Wings by Derek Fietcher
+- Kitochi's conversations: Rampart Theme by Paul Anthony Romero, with additional components by Rob King (perfomed by Adam Szwajcowski)
-Cho Theme: Titan's Stronghold by Paul Anthony Romero Alendir Theme: The Heavenly Forge (Main Theme) by Maciej Wróblewski Rachnidra/Dreach-naga Ambience Music:
+- Cho Theme: Titan's Stronghold by Paul Anthony Romero
+- Alendir Theme: The Heavenly Forge (Main Theme) by Maciej Wróblewski
+- Rachnidra/Dreach-naga Ambience Music:
-- De Vermis Mysteriis: Cthulhu Mythos Orchestral Horror Music by Graham Plowman
+    * De Vermis Mysteriis: Cthulhu Mythos Orchestral Horror Music by Graham Plowman
-- Lake Hali by Graham Plowman
+    * Lake Hali by Graham Plowman
-- The Birth of Wilbur by Graham Plowman
+    * The Birth of Wilbur by Graham Plowman

 **New Animations:**
-Skel' Tharant by Wormhole
+- Skel' Tharant by Wormhole
-The rest were made by EngVee
+- The rest were made by EngVee

 **Voices:**
-Dusk by Nick
+- Dusk by Nick
-Fall by Ivette
+- Fall by Ivette
-Alendir/Cho'Nuja by Pol
+- Alendir/Cho'Nuja/Morgrath by Pol
+- Mathyus/Danctian by Endarire
-Michelson by Franquito Rinaldi
+- Michelson by Franquito Rinaldi
-Kitochi by Disha (my cat)
+- Kitochi by Disha (my cat)
-Vidomina, Gemystara and Tisiphone by DrTrenchcoatcat
+- Vidomina, Gemystara and Tisiphone by DrTrenchcoatcat

 ## Legal Information